deepns/codegym/azure/az-900-notes.md

 - Virtual network and subnets to enable Azure resources connect each other, connect to Internet, connect to on premises resources
 - Provides isolation and segmentation through proper subnetting.
 - Enable internet communications through public IP or by keeping the resource behind a load balancer
-- Secure communication between Azure resources - not just VMs, but other resources like App Service, AKS, VM Scale Sets
+- Secure communication between Azure resources - not just VMs, but other resources like App Service, AKS, VM Scale Sets.
+How?
+  - virtual network - deploy VMs and other resources in the same network
+  - [virtual network service end point](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoints-overview) - direct connectivity azure services over the Azure backbone network.
+Extends the address space of the private IP addr of the virtual network.
+  - [VNet Peering](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview) - connect two virtual networks together, traffic flows only on the Azure backbone (never goes on the internet). can make a global network on the Azure network using network peering between multiple virtual network that spans regions across geographies.
+    - vnet in the same region? => **virtual network peering**
+    - vnet in the diff region? =? **Global virtual network peering**
+    - vnets can be across not just regions, but also Azure subscriptions, AD tenants and [deployment models](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/deployment-models?toc=/azure/virtual-network/toc.json) (classic vs ARM based).
+    - no down time to resources during peering
 - Communicate with on-prem resources
   - [Point-to-site VPN](https://docs.microsoft.com/en-us/azure/vpn-gateway/point-to-site-about) - a client (from on-prem) initiates a secured VPN connection to the Azure Virtual Network
   - [Site-to-site VPN](https://docs.microsoft.com/en-us/azure/vpn-gateway/design?toc=/azure/virtual-network/toc.json#s2smulti) - extend on-prem VPN to connect to Azure VPN gateway, bringing in AZ resources in the same network as the corp network
   - Express Route - dedicated private connection on the Microsoft backbone network, not through internet.
 - Route traffic using routing tables on the virtual network.
 Supports BGP with Azure VPN gateway.
-- Filter traffic using Network Security Groups (NSG) and Application Security Groups (ASG) with defined inbound and outbound rules, or dedicated Network Appliances (specialized VMs) running firewall or WAN optimizations.
+- Filter traffic using [Network Security Groups (NSG)](https://docs.microsoft.com/en-us/azure/virtual-network/network-security-groups-overview#network-security-groups) and [Application Security Groups (ASG)](https://docs.microsoft.com/en-us/azure/virtual-network/network-security-groups-overview#application-security-groups) with defined inbound and outbound rules, or dedicated Network Appliances (specialized VMs) running firewall or WAN optimizations.
-- Connect virtual network using virtual network peering.
-Peered traffic runs on the Microsoft backbone.
-Able to make a global network on the Azure network using network peering between multiple virtual network that spans regions across geographies.
 - UDR - User Defined Route - to fine grained control over the routing tables between subnets within virtual network or between virtual networks.
+- [Azure Private Link](https://docs.microsoft.com/en-us/azure/private-link/private-link-overview) - to connect Azure PaaS services and Azure hosted customer-owned services over a private end point in the virtual network
+- No cost for using cost.
+Pricing only based on the resources.

 ### Azure VPN